npeltier/sling-pipes/README.md

 * `sling:resourceType` is `slingPipes/base`

 ### Container Pipe
-assemble a sequence of pipes, with its binding context pipes write to
+assemble a sequence of pipes
 * `sling:resourceType` is `slingPipes/container`
-* `additionalBinding` is a node you can add to set "global" bindings (property=value) in pipe execution
-* `additionalScripts` is a multi value property to declare scripts that can be reused in expressions
 * `conf` node contains child pipes' configurations, that will be configured in the order they are found (note you should use sling:OrderedFolder)

 ### SlingQuery Pipe